Red 2 (film): Critical response

 Justin Chang of Variety called Red 2, "An obligatory sequel that can't quite recapture the sly, laid-back pleasures of its cheerfully ridiculous predecessor."
 Todd Gilchrist of The Wrap said, "...in a lackadaisical sequel no one asked for except perhaps his creditors, Bruce Willis seems unmotivated to smile at all, much less offer a series of emotions that constitute a believable or compelling performance."
 Justin Lowe of The Hollywood Reporter said, "Not that it isn’t entertaining, but the film's premise is certainly well past its 'use by' date, resulting in another passably palatable sequel distinguished by a lack of narrative and stylistic coherence that could potentially underpin a really viable franchise."
 Betsy Sharkey of Los Angeles Times said, "No doubt the hope was that Dean Parisot could do to the action genre what he did to the Star Trek universe in the spot-on satire of 1999's Galaxy Quest.
 He has, and he hasn't.
 Red 2 is much more of a mixed bag than it should have been."
 Nicolas Rapold of The New York Times said, "Cars careen, lazily written infiltration plans are executed, and the violence is plentiful and toothless."

+Accolades

+At the 40th People's Choice Awards, Red 2 received a nomination for Favorite Thriller Movie.
+Its teaser trailer was nominated for Best Comedy at the 2013 Golden Trailer Awards.

+Home media

+Red 2 was released on DVD and Blu-ray on November 26, 2013, and on Ultra HD Blu-ray on September 5, 2017.

 Future

 In May 2013, Lionsgate re-signed Jon Hoeber and Erich Hoeber to write a third installment.
 In 2015, NBC announced that they were developing a Red TV series with the Hoeber brothers, Lorenzo di Bonaventura, and Mark Vahradian.
+However, no further information about the development has been announced and with Bruce Willis' retirement due to health issues in 2022, a third film is unlikely.